As Dogs Go Wild in a World Without Us, How Might They Cope?

 In his essay, Mr. Heid writes, "Indeed, many of the traits that make dogs our best friends in the first place are the ones that would help them persevere in our absence."
 (Page 60) Sure, some dogs would miss their humans, but because around 80% of dogs are on their own or pretty much on their own, there's a large number of dogs who might not really miss their or other humans.
 Nonetheless, of course, the story gets more complicated, because some humans had been sources of love and support for some dogs and these dogs might indeed suffer at the loss of what their humans had previously done for them (for more discussion please see "Are Dogs Really Our Best Friends?").

-It's also interesting to imagine what future dogs will look like and what they would be called if we were around.
+It's also interesting to imagine what future dogs will look like and what they would be called if we weren't around.
 I think that long after humans are gone we'll still end up with animals who can be called dogs.
 They won't necessarily resemble their ancient canine ancestors and there would be a lot of variation depending on where they live and their interactions with other animals with whom they either cooperate or compete.
 Obviously, without humans there won't be any human tinkering with breeding patterns and, as I mentioned above, Mark Derr suggests that natural selection will produce pit bull type hounds who will weigh around 50-70 pounds, large enough to survive but not too large to be able to sustain themselves.
 He also notes thousands of years after humans disappear "...it's feasible that the world would be him to four or five different species of dogs, each composed of a handful of breeds suited to various ecosystems.
 But he's quick to add that there's no right answer when guessing about the dog's future."

 Future thinking about how dogs would do when transitioning from a human dominated world to a world without us